EusthEnoptEron/jellyfin-plugin-animethemes/README.md

 **Since the AniDB ID is used to find the matching themes, you'll need to install the AniDB plugin.**

+## How to use

+Currently the scan runs as a `ILibraryPostScanTask`, meaning it will run after a full scan of your library.

 ## Configuration

 | Configuration           | Default | Description                                                                                                        |